Necessary and Sufficient Conditions for Inverse Reinforcement Learning of Bayesian Stopping Time Problems: Identifying optimal Bayesian stopping and reconstructing agent costs

-where the optimization is over the set of all stationary stopping strategies $\stoptime$.
-Here $\netobjfun(\stoptime,\utilitysymbolagent{\agent})$ is the expected sum of cumulative continue and stopping cost for a stopping strategy $\stoptime$ and stopping cost $\utilityagent{\agent}$. $\E_{\stoptime}$ denotes expectation parametrized by $\stoptime$ wrt the probability measure induced by $\obs_{1:\funcstop}$\footnote{Recall that the continue cost is defined as a positive real number.
-This implies that $\funcstop$ is finite a.s. }. $\utilityvec_{\action}$, $\runcostinstvec_{\timeinst}$ are the stopping and continue cost vectors, respectively, vectorized over all $\state\in\stateset$. \end{definition} Definition~\ref{def:absoptimality} is standard for the optimal strategy in a sequential stopping problem.
+Recall $\boldsymbol{\stoptime}$~\eqref{eqn:variable_stopping_policy} denotes the set of all stopping strategies.
+Also $\netobjfun(\stoptime,\utilitysymbolagent{\agent})$ is the expected cumulative cost defined as: $\E_{\stoptime}$ denotes expectation parametrized by $\stoptime$ wrt the probability measure induced by $\obs_{1:\funcstop}$.
+Also, $\utilityvec_{\action}$, $\runcostinstvec_{\timeinst}$ are the stopping and continue\footnote{Since the continue cost is a positive real, the stopping time $\funcstop$~\eqref{eqn:def_stop_time} is finite a.s. } cost vectors, respectively, vectorized over states $\state\in\stateset$. \end{definition} Definition~\ref{def:absoptimality} is standard for the optimal strategy in a sequential stopping problem~\citep{VK16}.
 The optimal strategy naturally decomposes into two steps: choosing whether to continue or stop according to (\ref{eqn:opt_stop_time}); and if the decision is to stop, then choose a specific stopping action from $\actionset$ according to (\ref{eqn:opt_stop_act}).
 The optimal stopping strategies $\stoptime_{\agent},\agent\in\agentset$ that satisfy the conditions (\ref{eqn:opt_stop_act}), (\ref{eqn:opt_stop_time}) can be obtained by solving a stochastic dynamic programming problem~\citep{VK16}.
-It is a well known result~\citep{LVJ87} that the optimal stopping strategy has the following structure: the set of beliefs for which it is optimal to stop is a convex set.
+It is a well-known result~\citep{LVJ87} that the set of beliefs for which it is optimal to stop is convex.